 History has shown that gold can withstand a downward economy.
 For many financial investors and traders, it’s considered a buffer in their portfolio that serves to stave off inflation and depression.

 Trading gold in today’s’ online world has paved a golden way for the investors to profit from the daily price fluctuations or a break from the long term trends!
 Starting to trading in gold can be a big deal, but with the perfect steps and knowledge, you can nail it to the top.
 This may also include trading on gold Forex, plus exploring the various functional strategies for future options.

 If you’re interested in entering this market, here are some things you need to know:

 What Makes Gold So Precious?

-Forbes revealed that gold remained highly coveted largely because money in the US was backed by gold reserves.
-The 37th POTUS, Richard Nixon, abolished that policy.
-Still, many traders put their money into gold to serve as protection from recession that devalues the USD.
+Forbes revealed that gold remained highly coveted largely because gold reserves backed money in the U.S. The 37th POTUS, Richard Nixon, abolished that policy.
+Still, many traders put their money into gold to serve as protection from the recession that devalues the USD.
 While many equity investments are falling hard, the value of gold stays robust.

 Different Types of Gold

 Gold is traded in three main forms: bullion, stocks, and collectible coins.
 The Federal Trade Commission defines bullion as a term for precious metals measured by units of mass (e.g. troy ounces or grams).
 Ingots and bars are two common kinds of bullion.

 Gold stocks, meanwhile, are shares in mining companies that look for gold and mutual funds that allocate capital into gold.
 Collectible coins have historical significance on top of its gold content.
 These are usually traded in auctions or via coin dealers.